Stability-AI/ModelSpec/README.md

 ## Version

-This is specification version 1.0.0. **NOT YET FINAL.
-PENDING REVIEW.**
+This is specification version 1.0.0.

 ## Technical Placement